LeonDLotter/JuSpyce/README.md

 ## Practical usage

 JuSpyce is in the development stage.
 There will be bugs - fell free to open an issue!
-There is currently no documentation integrated in the code and non available elsewhere.
-Jupyter notebooks using the functionality refered to above, along with example data obtained from neuromaps and [Neuroquery](https://neuroquery.org/), are available in the [testing](/testing/) folder.
+There is currently no documentation integrated in the code and none available elsewhere.
+Jupyter notebooks using the functionality referred to above, along with example data obtained from neuromaps and [Neuroquery](https://neuroquery.org/), are available in the [testing](/testing/) folder.
 A thought out example case, detailed documentation with API references, pip-integration, and a paper will follow in time.
-I also plan to add integrated datasets, vizualisation functions, and I am aware that the code is a bit messy at the moment...
+I also plan to add integrated datasets, visualization functions, and I am aware that the code is a bit messy at the moment...

 ### Simple example: